safespring/web/content/blogg/2022-03-terraform-module.md

 giving you full control over what traffic will be allowed.
-This will effectively firewall all attempts from servers to initiate outbound connections and can be used as efficient prevention of [stage 2 downloads of executable code (break establishment of command and control (COC))][coc].
+This will effectively firewall all attempts from servers to initiate outbound connections and can be used as efficient prevention of [stage 2 downloads of executable code during an attack and hence [prevent attackers establishment of command and control (COC))][coc].
 Then you can punch only the necessary holes for legitimate outbound connections to software repositories etc. This is relevant also for servers on the `default`-network both via IPv6 and NATed IPv4.

 {{<note "Note">}}If you create an instance that has no security groups attached to it, it will still be attached to the `default` security group that includes